cdl-geneseo/geneseo-dictionary/W/Wretch.md

 # Wretch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wretch

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Nickname for the Letchworth dining hall where &quot;letch&quot; is made &quot;wretch&quot;; implies that it is undesirable.